 Everyone's favorite celestial outcast may no longer be an official planet, but that doesn't mean we're any less fascinated by it.

-The ostensible "snub" remains a comical sore spot for many people, which is why the Internet exploded with countless Pluto jokes and memes as NASA began releasing images from the first-ever fly-by of the dwarf planet this summer.
+The ostensible "snub" remains a comical sore spot for many people, which is why the Internet exploded with countless Pluto jokes and memes as NASA began releasing images from the first-ever fly-by of the dwarf planet in 2015.

 While there are plenty of sarcastic Pluto jokes to go around, there's also plenty of genuine, unbridled enthusiasm in response to the data yielded from the fly-by.
 To express this excitement, NASA even released a series of mosaic images of Pluto and its moon, Charon, that is composed of response to the #PlutoTime social media campaign: